Agni133/CV/README.md

 # CV
-This is the basic layout  of the Cv using html only
+This is the basic  dummy project  of the Cv using html only